 This statement covers the activities of Jimmy Choo.
 Jimmy Choo encompasses a complete luxury accessories brand.
 Women's shoes remain the core of the product offer, alongside handbags, small leather goods, scarves, sunglasses, eyewear, belts, fragrance and men's shoes.
 CEO Pierre Denis and Creative Director Sandra Choi together share a vision to create one of the world's most treasured luxury brands.
 Jimmy Choo has a global store network encompassing more than 150 stores and is present in the most prestigious department and specialty stores worldwide.
-Jimmy Choo PLC is publicly listed on the London Stock Exchange with the ticker CHOO.
+Jimmy Choo is part of the Michael Kors Holdings Limited luxury fashion group.